-Despite the tremendous challenges of the past year, the System is currently fully funded on both a market fair value and actuarial valuation basis at 132.7 percent and 116.0 percent, respectively.
+The system will continue to navigate through these domestic and global economic issues, as it always has, focusing on long term financial stability.
+Despite the tremendous challenges of the past year, the System is currently fully funded on both a fair value and actuarial valuation basis at 110.1 percent and 114.0 percent, respectively.
 From a long-term perspective, the System is positioned to provide a solid rate of return that is equal to or better than the respective asset classes market indices even as we enter yet another year of uncertainties in the global economic and financial markets.
-The Retirement Board (the Board) has carefully managed the investment portfolio throughout global pandemic, and we remain confident that new investment opportunities will arise and the Board, with the required amount of due diligence and vigilance, will position the System's investments for future long-term growth.
+The Retirement Board (the Board) has carefully managed the investment portfolio throughout the global pandemic, and we remain confident that new investment opportunities will arise and the Board, with the required amount of due diligence and vigilance, will position the System's investments for future long-term growth.

-The System's returns for the last two years have been mixed at 30.81 percent and 1.62 percent for the fiscal years ended June 30, 2021 and 2020, respectively.
-Noticeably, the returns are well above the System's assumed rate of return of 7.00 percent effective June 30, 2021, and well below the assumed rate of return of 7.00 percent effective June 30, 2020.
+The System's returns for the last two years have been mixed at -7.18 percent and 30.81 percent for the fiscal years ended June 30, 2022 and 2021, respectively.
+Noticeably, the returns are well below the System's assumed rate of return of 7.00 percent effective June 30, 2022, while the FY2021 returns were well above the assumed rate of return of 7.00 percent effective June 30, 2021.

-In fiscal year 2021, the System's gross of fee returns provided by its custodian, Northern Trust, when compared to other institutional investors and weighted policy benchmarks, were favorable.
-The System's gross of fees one-year return was 30.81 percent, 3.59 percent above its policy benchmark return of 27.22 percent; and outperforming its actual weighted benchmark by 1.24 percent; also outperforming its actuarial interest rate assumption of 7.00 percent by 23.81 percent in Fiscal Year 2021.
-The five-year annualized gross of fees return of 11.89 percent was 4.89 percent above its actuarial interest rate assumption of 7.00 percent and above its policy benchmark return of 10.85 percent by 1.04 percent; the ten-year annualized gross of fees return at 9.33 percent exceeded its policy benchmarks of 8.62 percent by 0.71 percent and also exceeded its actuarial interest rate assumption for the same period.
+In fiscal year 2022, the System's gross of fee returns provided by its custodian, Northern Trust, when compared to other institutional investors and weighted policy benchmarks were slightly lower in the short term but consistently higher over the long-term.
+The System's gross of fees one-year return was negative 7.18 percent, 0.52 percent below its policy benchmark return of negative 6.66 percent; also under performing its actuarial interest rate assumption of 7.00 percent by 14.18 percent in Fiscal Year 2022.
+The five-year annualized gross of fees return of 7.24 percent was 0.49 percent above its actuarial interest rate assumption of 6.75 percent and above its policy benchmark return of 6.54 percent by 0.70 percent.
+The System's ten-year annualized gross of fees return at 8.53 percent exceeded its policy benchmarks of 7.79 percent by 0.74 percent and also exceeded its actuarial interest rate assumption by 1.53 for the same period.

 The System remains highly funded and well positioned to serve our members and retirees.
-As illustrated by the System's 10, 15 and 25-year long-term gross of fees returns of 9.33 percent, 7.76 percent, and 8.37 percent, respectively, as of June 30, 2021, the System has the ability to achieve its long-term objectives over extended periods.
+As illustrated by the System's 10, 15 and 25-year long-term gross of fees returns of 8.53 percent, 6.09 percent, and 7.35 percent, respectively, as of June 30, 2022, the System has the ability to achieve its long-term objectives over extended periods.
 Meanwhile, the System's actuarial and fair value funding status continues to be the highest of any public non-safety pension defined benefit plan in California.